freedomofpress/securedrop-docs/docs/admin/deployment/https_source_interface.rst

 ~~~~~~
 The Greek CA `Harica`_ is now providing Domain Validation (DV) certificates for
 ``.onion`` addresses.
 DV certificates are less useful for authentication purposes,
-but may still be used to provide another layer of encryption for source traffic.
+but may still be used to provide another layer of encryption for *Source* traffic.
 The commands provide detail on how to obtain a DV certificate from Harica on
 the Admin Workstation: